Bumper0417/2nd-Milestone-Project-with-Javascript/README.md

 ## Deployment

-This site is hosted using GitHub pages, deployed directly from the master branch.The webpage is consisted of 2 html documents, an assets folder and a README.md file.The assets folder includes 3 smaller folders:
+This site is hosted using GitHub pages.It has been deployed directly from the master branch.
+The webpage's live link can be seen [HERE](https://bumper0417.github.io/2nd-Milestone-Project-with-Javascript/).
+The whole project can be viewed [HERE](https://github.com/Bumper0417/2nd-Milestone-Project-with-Javascript)The webpage is consisted of 1 html document, an assets folder and a README.md file.The assets folder includes 3 smaller folders:
 - CSS with a style.css document.
 - Wireframes with 5 jpg images of my Design.
 - JavaScript with main.js folder